fleschutz/base256U/README.md

 1. the **10 digits** (0...9)
 2. the **26 uppercase letters** (A...Z) and the **26 lowercase letters** (a...z)
 3. the **194 umlaut characters** (À, Á, Â, Ã, Ä, Å, ...)

+Typical use cases for B256U are safe passwords, file checksums, identifiers and hashes.

 Advantages of B256U Encoding
 ----------------------------